creativenucleus/misterfpga-neon68k-unpacker/README.md

 - Sparsely documented for now, but it should be straightforward to figure out.
 - Only lightly tested.
 I believe it's not dangerous to use.
+- I've only tested the Windows version.
+Relying on Go's cross-platform compile to make good on the other versions!

 ## Usage